 8. Ghost Treasure of Folly Island

 Who doesn’t love a good buried treasure story?
-Who doesn’t dream of finding it?
-Well, I don’t know if I would go looking for this particular buried treasure as along with this treasure comes the guard of a ghostly pirate who watches over it.
+And who doesn’t dream of finding it?
+Well, we don’t know if we would go looking for this particular buried treasure!
+It seems that along with this treasure comes the guard of a ghostly pirate who watches over it.

 Does Bigfoot live in the swamps and forests of South Carolina?
 Do you believe that there is a possibility?
-I’m not sure myself however; I can tell you that if he does reside in this state that there are a lot of places for him to roam.
-There is more than 80,000 acres of land that is claimed by the government that goes untouched by human hand.
+We are not sure, however; we definitely can tell you that if he does reside in this state that there are a lot of places for him to roam.
+There is more than 80,000 acres of land that is claimed by the government of South Carolina that goes completely untouched by human hand.

 Described as a huge, hair, ape-like creature, many people of South Carolina have claimed to have seen this beast and many more have said that they have heard his cries.
 January 15, 2015, The "Finding Bigfoot" researchers came to Aiken, SC to seek proof and in that meeting 15 people from all over South Carolina stood up to tell their tales of the strange beast.

 Is he out there?
 Will we ever find him and do we really want to?
-I can image that the answer is ‘yes’ and ‘no’.
-I, personally, would hate to see what would happen to him and his kind if they were to be found.
-I know that their lives would be radically changed.
-No animal or beast should have to live in a cage.
+We can image that the answer is both ‘yes’ and ‘no’.
+With think that most would hate to see what would happen to him and his kind if they were to be found.
+We know for certain that their lives would be radically changed, and no animal or beast should have to live in a cage or undergo scientific experimentation.

-Urban legends can be fun to tell especially around a campfire while roasting marshmallows or inside with the lights down low.
+The South Carolina urban legends can be fun to tell, especially around a campfire while roasting marshmallows or inside with the lights down low.
 But, the question remains: How much of it is true and how much of it is the imagination of a scared individual?
 We may never know.
+If you’ve finished this article and found yourself with the hairs on your neck raised, we recommend perhaps taking a look at this list of wacky